Abnormal WBC (White Blood Cell) Morphology

 • Severe Burns and Trauma: Extensive tissue damage triggers an inflammatory response, leading to the release of cytokines and potential toxic granulation.

-• Inflammatory Bowel Disease (IBD): Active phases of IBD involve significant inflammation, which can be reflected in the blood smear by the presence of toxic granulation as abnormal white blood cell morphology.
+• Inflammatory Bowel Disease (IBD): Active phases of IBD involve significant inflammation, which can be reflected in the blood smear by the presence of toxic granulation as abnormal WBC morphology.

 • Myeloproliferative Disorders: These are a group of bone marrow diseases characterized by abnormal growth of myeloid cells.
 Some types of myeloproliferative disorders can cause toxic granulation for example chronic neutrophilic leukemia.